📖 Royal Dublin Fusiliers Service Numbers at a Glance

 Research in Action: Identifying a Dublin Commercials Volunteer

 Consider a soldier with the serial number 3,000.
-On its own, this is a non-specific number.
-However, if the soldier’s Medal Index Card includes the "10/" prefix, you have definitive proof he belongs to the 10th (Service) Battalion (The Dublin Commercials).
-This prefix is the essential "gatekeeper"—without it, you would have no reliable way to distinguish him from other Service recruits.
-This case underscores that for the Royal Dublin Fusiliers, the prefix is the only way to navigate the Service battalion pools in the absence of a TF framework.
+On its own, this is a non-specific number within the Royal Dublin Fusiliers system.
+However, if the soldier’s Medal Index Card includes the “10/” prefix, you have definitive evidence that he belonged to the 10th (Service) Battalion — the famous Dublin Commercials.
+The prefix acts as the critical “gatekeeper,” instantly separating him from other wartime volunteer enlistment streams operating within the regiment.

 Ready to validate a service number?